cranndarach/cognition/paper/ideas.md

 do the pattern matching.
 The first line says, "for a pair that starts with 'apples', don't bother evaluating the second member.
 The answer is `True`."
 The same applies to the next line: the first member does not need to be evaluated if the second member is "oranges."
-The last line says, "if you've made it this far, the answer is `False`."
+The last line says, "if you've made it this far, don't bother unpacking the pair.
+The answer is `False`."

+This pattern-matching aptitude definitely seems like a place where functional programming mirrors cognition better than object-oriented programming does, and is worth thinking more about.

+The "lazy" evaluation style ("don't bother evaluating the other member") is also intriguing.
+By limiting computation to only what is needed to achieve the answer, it allows for a way to deal with infinity where many other languages would crash (e.g., Haskell has no problem grabbing the first three numbers of an infinite list in `take 3 [1..]`, whereas other languages would need to generate the "entire" infinite list first).
+If there is an analogous cognitive evaluation style, it may suggest a way to handle concerns of limited computational power/working memory that come with some computational theories.